zzossig/hugo-theme-zzo/README.md

 author: # author name
 authorEmoji: 🤖 # emoji for subtitle, summary meta data
 authorImage: "/images/whoami/avatar.jpg" # image path in the static folder
+authorImageUrl: "" # your image url.
+We use `authorImageUrl` first.
+If not set, we use `authorImage`.
 authorDesc: # author description
 socialOptions: # override params.toml file socialOptions
   email: ""